wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/transactions.md

 The following operations are used to generate a signature:

-* [POST /transactions/sign](https://nodes.wavesnodes.com/api-docs/index.html#/transactions/sign) signs a transaction on behalf of the account whose adderss is specified in the `sender` field.
+* [POST /transactions/sign](https://nodes.wavesnodes.com/api-docs/index.html#/transactions/sign) signs a transaction on behalf of the account whose address is specified in the `sender` field.
 * [POST /transactions/sign/{signerAddress}](https://nodes.wavesnodes.com/api-docs/index.html#/transactions/signWithSigner_1) signs a transaction on behalf of the specified account.

 > The operations are not applicable for Exchange transactions and Update Asset Info transactions.